F5Networks/f5-declarative-onboarding/docs/declarations/network-objects.rst

 See |prefix| and |prefixentry| in the Schema Reference for BIG-IP DO usage and options.

-**New in BIG-IP DO 1.23** |br|
 BIG-IP DO 1.23 introduced the ability to use strings for the **prefixLengthRange** range property.
 Previous versions would only accept integers. |br|

-**Important** If you try to use the following example on versions prior to 1.23, it will fail.
-If using a previous version, replace the values in the highlighted lines with integers.
+**New in BIG-IP DO 1.40** |br|
+BIG-IP DO 1.40 introduced the ability to define a route domain and assign it to a routing prefix list using the new **routeDomain** property in the |rpl| class.

 The following example contains multiple prefix lists, but no other BIG-IP DO configuration.
 You can use this class as a part of a larger BIG-IP Declarative Onboarding declaration.

+..
+IMPORTANT:: If you try to use the following example with a version prior to 1.40, it will fail.
+For previous versions, remove the lines in yellow, and the commas from lines 43 and 61.

 .. literalinclude:: ../../examples/routingPrefixList.json
    :language: json
-   :emphasize-lines: 15, 21, 32, 38
+   :emphasize-lines: 8-27, 44, 62

 :ref:`Back to top<networkexamples>`